What's the best time to fish?

 Sablefish (Black Cod)

-- Friday closures: Charter vessel anglers in Area 2C may not catch and retain halibut (except GAF) on all Fridays beginning July 19, 2024 and continuing through September 13, 2024
+• Closure days: Charter vessel anglers in Area 2C may not catch retain halibut (except GAF) on Tuesdays in 2025

-- Wednesday closures: Charter vessel anglers may not catch and retain halibut (except GAF) on all Wednesdays for the entire season
+• Closure days: Charter vessel anglers in Area 3A may not catch and retain halibut (except GAF) on Tuesdays and Wednesdays in 2025

 We have licenses to fish both areas and our guests have the choice to keep two halibut per day of any size in Area 3A or a bonus halibut (any size) in Area 2C using our Guided Angler Fish Permits!

-- Annual limit is 2; one of the 2 must be between 30-35" and the other has to be over 55"
+• Annual / Size limit: 2 per year; one of the 2 must be between 30-35 inches and the other has to be over 55 inches

-- Slope Nonpelagic Rockfish - No size limit: 1 per day, 1 in possession.
-These include: Blackgill, Blackspotted, Bocaccio, Brown, Chilipepper, Darkblotched, Greenstriped, Harlequin, Northern, Pacific Ocean Perch, Puget Sound, Pygmy, Redstripe, Redbanded, Rougheye, Sharpchin, Shortbelly, Shortraker, Silvergray, Splitnose, Stripetail, Vermilion, and Yellowmouth
+• Slope non-pelagic rockfish include: Blackgill, Blackspotted, Bocaccio, Brown, Chilipepper, Darkblotched, Greenstriped, Harlequin, Northern, Pacific Ocean Perch, Puget Sound, Pygmy, Redstripe, Redbanded, Rougheye, Sharpchin, Shortbelly, Shortraker, Silvergray, Splitnose, Stripetail, Vermilion, and Yellowmouth

 HIGHLINER LODGE FISHING TIMELINE